 The Annapurna Sanctuary trek is accessible from both Pokhara and Kathmandu.
 The trek typically starts at Phedi, a few hours’ drive from Pokhara.
 The route then passes through the terraced hillsides of the Modi Khola valley, the Gurung village of Landruk, and Ghandruk before finally reaching the Sanctuary.
 The route also passes through enchanting forests of rhododendrons, oak, and pine trees.
 On the way, trekkers get a chance to see the incredible views of the Annapurna range and the Kali Gandaki River gorge.
 The Annapurna Sanctuary trek is a great introduction to the world of trekking in the Himalayas and is a must-do for any trekker.

-On the Annapurna Sanctuary Trek, trekkers can either stay in basic teahouses or camp out.
+The Annapurna Base Camp Trek Accommodation, trekkers can either stay in basic teahouses or camp out.
 Teahouses are basic mountain lodges that usually offer a bed, a meal, and a hot shower.
 Camping is also an option, though it is more expensive and is only recommended for more experienced trekkers.
 The Annapurna Sanctuary is also home to a few meditation retreats, where trekkers can enjoy a peaceful stay while meditating in the beautiful surroundings.

 The Annapurna Sanctuary Trek requires a permit, which costs around USD 30 if you go through the company.
 But if you forget to make a permit and the trek starts, the permit fees will be doubled at the checkpoint.
 The permit is valid for 10 days and can be obtained in Kathmandu or Pokhara.
 The Annapurna Conservation Area Permit (ACAP) is required to trek in the Annapurna Sanctuary.
 The permit can be obtained from the Nepal Tourism Board in Kathmandu or Pokhara.
 Alternatively, trekkers can also hire a trekking agency to obtain the permit on their behalf.